All Episodes

 It is incontrovertible.

-And yet we still focus on Trump Russia collusion, and this past weekend Diane Feinstein says there's no evidence.
+And this past weekend, Diane Feinstein says there's no evidence.

-And then here we have all it look, if I deleted 33,000 emails, wouldn't I be arrested that were subpoenaed?
+Look, if I deleted 33,000 emails, wouldn't I be arrested that were subpoenaed?

-Wouldn't that be called if I if I bleach bit my subpoenaed Hard drives and acid wash them and break blackberries.
+Wouldn't that be called—if I bleach bit my subpoenaed hard drives and acid wash them and break BlackBerrys, wouldn't I get in trouble with that?

-I mean how many felonies have we how many felonies have we talked about already?
+How many felonies have we talked about already?

-We need we don't have enough uranium.
+We don't have enough uranium.

 That's right.

-They know about bribery extortion, kickbacks, money laundering, and racketeering by Putin's thugs and spies that want him to get into our uranium market, and they didn't do anything.
+They know about bribery, extortion, kickbacks, money laundering, and racketeering by Putin's thugs and spies that want him to get into our uranium market, and they didn't do anything.

 Does that make sense to you?